MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/how-to-restore-cluster.md

 1. Select **Submit** to initiate cluster restore.

 > [!NOTE]
 > Cluster backups are stored for 35 days.
-If your cluster was created 35 days or more ago and you don't see desired date in the restore date field, you might need to open a support request to restore the cluster to that point.
+If your cluster was created 35 days or more ago and you don't see the desired date in the restore date field, you might need to open a support request to restore the cluster to that point.

 To create an Azure support request, follow these steps: